-If you are an Arizona resident and you have to file an Arizona return, you should file using Form 140.
 If you were an Arizona resident when you entered the service, you remain an Arizona resident, no matter where stationed, until you establish a new domicile.

 As an Arizona resident, you must report all of your income to Arizona, no matter where stationed.
 You must include your military pay, but using Form 140, you may subtract all pay received for active duty military service; to the extent it is included in your federal adjusted gross income.